-Kentucky's accountability system includes both indicators that contribute to a formal accountability rating and measures that are reported but are not associated with a formal rating.
-Other educational factors will be The reported only measures on the SRC in a school profile report to provide a broader view of performance through information that is clear, accurate, evaluated and actionable.
+Kentucky's accountability system includes indicators that contribute to a formal accountability rating.
+Other educational factors are reported on the School Report Card in a school profile report to provide a broader view of performance through information that is clear, accurate, evaluated and actionable.

-The disaggregation of individual student group data will be accessible at the click of a mouse or keyboard stroke, as will the reported-only measures factors.
+The disaggregation of individual student group data is accessible at the click of a mouse or keyboard stroke, as will the reported-only factors.